Reference Signals

 - scramblingID:

-The scrambling identity which is used for generating pseudo-random sequences.
+The scrambling identity used to generate pseudo-random sequences.
 The default is 0.
 This is ignored for ZP resources.

 Other Properties:

-The time-domain symbol indexes used by this CSI-RS resource.
-This is a list of integers which is extracted from the
+The time-domain symbol indices used by this CSI-RS resource.
+This is a list of integers that are extracted from the

-The frequency-domain RE indexes used by this CSI-RS resource.
-This is a list of integers which is extracted from the
+The frequency-domain RE indices used by this CSI-RS resource.
+This is a list of integers that are extracted from the

 The